LOG_ARCHIVE_DEST_n Parameter Attributes

 - When a destination fails, its alternate destination is enabled on the next archival operation.
 There is no support for enabling the alternate destination in the middle of the archival operation because that would require rereading already processed blocks.
 This is identical to the

-attribute behavior. - If the
+REOPENattribute behavior. - If the

 In the sample initialization parameter file in Example 15-1,

-on the next archival operation if an error occurs or the device becomes full.LOG_ARCHIVE_DEST_1='LOCATION=/disk1 MANDATORY MAX_FAILURE=1 ALTERNATE=LOG_ARCHIVE_DEST_2' LOG_ARCHIVE_DEST_STATE_1=ENABLE LOG_ARCHIVE_DEST_2='LOCATION=/disk2 MANDATORY' LOG_ARCHIVE_DEST_STATE_2=ALTERNATE
+LOG_ARCHIVE_DEST_1 automatically fails over to the alternate destinationLOG_ARCHIVE_DEST_2 on the next archival operation if an error occurs or the device becomes full.LOG_ARCHIVE_DEST_1='LOCATION=/disk1 MANDATORY MAX_FAILURE=1 ALTERNATE=LOG_ARCHIVE_DEST_2' LOG_ARCHIVE_DEST_STATE_1=ENABLE LOG_ARCHIVE_DEST_2='LOCATION=/disk2 MANDATORY' LOG_ARCHIVE_DEST_STATE_2=ALTERNATE

 In both this example and in the following example, the

-attribute must be specified or the destination will not fail over to the alternate destination when a problem is encountered.
-There is no default value for MAX_FAILURE
+MAX_FAILURE attribute must be specified or the destination will not fail over to the alternate destination when a problem is encountered.
+There is no default value for MAX_FAILURE; you must supply a value.

 This example shows how to define an alternate Oracle Net service name to the same standby database.